Modern Slavery Statement

 Monitor supply chains on a continual basis for compliance with the above requirements and promptly investigate any suspected non-compliances.

-To ensure sustainability and respect for human rights are rigorously built into our governance and introduced into every aspect of our day-to-day operations, every TECHDOW policy and procedure contains a section on sustainability, including modern slavery.
-We have specific policies on Ethical Procurement Practices, Sustainability Training, Anti-Bribery, Malpractice and Maladministration, and Protection of Personal Data.
+To ensure sustainability and respect for human rights are rigorously built into our governance and introduced into every aspect of our day-to-day operations, every TECHDOW policy and procedure contains a section on sustainability, which must include consideration of modern slavery, as applied to the specific process or system being described in the procedure.
+We have specific policies on Ethical Procurement Practices, Anti-Bribery, Malpractice &Maladministration, Protection of Personal Data, Human Rights and Diversity & Inclusion.
 Our Company Handbook and compulsory annual training programme set clear standards for the ethical behaviours and conduct expected of our employees.
+Key policies and procedures also provide measures such as disciplinary and dismissal for failure to comply with procedures in key ethical areas.
+All policies and procedures are reviewed every two years as a minimum.

 TECHDOW is committed to ensuring the highest levels of ethical integrity of its supply chain, including the identification and elimination of forced labour and, specifically, the ILO indicators of free and unforced labour.